raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 ![REPL initial connection messages](images/repl-connected.png)

-Thonny is now able to communicate with your Raspberry Pi Pico using the REPL (read–eval–print loop), which allows you to type Python code into the Shell and see the output.

---- /task ---

-MicroPython adds hardware-specific modules, such as `machine`, that you can use to program your Raspberry Pi Pico.

---- task ---

 Enter the following code in the Shell, making sure you tap Enter after each line.

 ``` python